LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/include_1.rst

 source file name.
 Relative paths are interpreted as relative to the path of the file containing the directive.

-When using the reflection API, predicates from an included file can be distinguished from predicates from the main file by looking for the ``include/1`` predicate declaration or predicate definition property.
+When using the :ref:`reflection API <reflection_reflection>`, predicates from an included file can be distinguished from predicates from the main file by looking for the ``include/1`` predicate declaration or predicate definition property.
 For the included predicates, the ``line_count/1`` property stores the term line number in the included file.

 This directive can be used as either a source file directive or an entity directive.
 As an entity directive, it can be used both in